Arthur Baldwin - Attorney

-Arthur was introduced to Reba Williams by Abram Garfield, a friend of Arthur at Yale.
+Abram Garfield, a friend of Arthur at Yale, introduced Arthur to Reba Williams.
 Reba was the youngest daughter of Edward and Louise Williams.
-Reba grew up at 9534 Lake Shore Boulevard and received her education in Cleveland public schools, Miss Spenser’s school (Hathaway Brown), Miss Porter’s School in Farmington, Connecticut, and Miss Hersey’s school in Boston.
+Reba grew up at 9534 Lake Shore Boulevard.
+She received her education in Cleveland public schools, Miss Spenser’s school (Hathaway Brown), Miss Porter’s School in Farmington, Connecticut, and Miss Hersey’s school in Boston.

-From 1916 to 1927, he was a member of Garfield, MacGregor & Baldwin, with the senior member being James R. Garfield, son of President Garfield and brother of Abram Garfield.
+In 1916, he became a member of Garfield, MacGregor & Baldwin, with the senior member being James R. Garfield, the brother of Abram Garfield and President Garfield’s son.
 James had formerly been Secretary of the Interior under President Theodore Roosevelt in 1907.

-On November 27, 1917, Baldwin received a commissioned as a first lieutenant in the 164th Field Artillery Brigade of the 89th Division during World War I and assigned to active duty at Camp Funston, Kansas.
-He was later promoted to Captain.
+Baldwin became a captain in the 164th Field Artillery Brigade of the 89th Division on November 27, 1917, during World War I and assigned to active duty at Camp Funston, Kansas.
 Baldwin was a little more than five feet tall and not much more than a hundred pounds but was an inspiration to his men, who dubbed him “Pop.”
 He received an honorable discharge on May 31, 1919, and returned to Cleveland to continue law practice.

 Mr. Baldwin was a member of the executive committee of the Sherwin-Williams Co., a director and legal counsel of the North American Electric Manufacturing Co. of Galion, Ohio, a director of the Land Title Guarantee & Trust Co., secretary of Workingmen’s Collateral Loan Company, and a director of the American Fabric and Belting Company.

-He was chairman of the board of the Cleveland Hospital Service Association, a member of the Legal Aid Society of Cleveland, and a member of the Spies Committee for Clinical Research, affiliated with Northwestern University.
+Mr. Baldwin was president of the Cleveland Welfare Federation, chairman of the Cleveland Hospital Service Association board, a member of the Legal Aid Society of Cleveland, and a member of the Spies Committee for Clinical Research, affiliated with Northwestern University.

 He was president of the Cleveland Hospital Council and secretary of the Survey Committee of the Cleveland Foundation.
 In addition to being chairman of the Western Reserve University board of trustees, Mr. Baldwin was a trustee of Babies’ and Children’s Hospital of the University Hospital.

 In 1939, Mr. Baldwin received an honorary doctorate of humanities from Western Reserve University.
 In 1940, he was awarded the Cleveland Chamber of Commerce medal for distinguished service to Cleveland.
-A year later, he was given the Cleveland Community Fund distinguished service medal and was named Man of the Year by The Cleveland Press in 1954.
+A year later, he was given the Cleveland Community Fund distinguished service medal.
+He received an honorary award from the American Hospital Association in 1948 and was named Man of the Year by The Cleveland Press in 1954.